bittiez/HelpOp-Email/README.md

 # Configuration
 After you install the plugin, run your server once to create the config.yml file and the emailTemplate.html.
-The config should look like this: https://github.com/bittiez/HelpOp-Email/blob/master/src/config.yml The config should be fairly selft explanatory, as of this time the plugin only support smtp.
+The config should look like this: https://github.com/bittiez/HelpOp-Email/blob/master/src/config.yml The config should be fairly self explanatory, as of this time the plugin only supports smtp.

 The emailTemplate file is a template file used for your emails, the current placeholders available are:
 [USERNAME] -> This will be replaced with the players Minecraft username [MESSAGE]  -> This will be replaced with the players message or question [LOCATION] -> This will be replaced with the players location and world

-# Up coming features
-- Add the players location to the emails.